-Apparently the world is cool with spending $4 on a fancy coffee drink on the daily.
-Not working compounds my guilt on spending that much.
+Apparently, the world is cool with spending $4 on a fancy coffee drink on the daily at Starbucks.
+Not working compounds my guilt on spending that much, unless I win Starbucks for Life.
 But here’s my back story.

 I was always a decaf girl.
 Until babies.